 Track Your Spending Habits

 Why should you track your spending habits?
 When you track your spending, you can finally see how your money is used, whether prudently or not.
 You will equally understand why and how you got into debt.
-These facts will be significant in learning how to craft a good spending habit and be able to budget with limited resources.
+These facts will be significant in learning how to craft a good spending habits and be able to budget with limited resources.

 Numerous tracking programs are available online that can help track how you spend each month.
 Some of these programs are free and only require you to subscribe or sign up before using them.
 These applications can help you see harmful trends in your spending.
 Such information can be used to re-engineer a more informed budgeting style.